-HIGH POINT, N.C., DATE, 2014 – Two new historical sculptures added to the High Point University campus represent a valuable concept that Dr. Nido Qubein shares with students: To be great, you must walk hand in hand and side by side with great people.
+HIGH POINT, N.C., Jan.
+16, 2014 – Two new historical sculptures added to the High Point University campus represent a valuable concept that Dr. Nido Qubein shares with students: To be great, you must walk hand in hand and side by side with great people.

 Historical sculptures of John Coltrane and Sir Isaac Newton were installed near the Qubein School of Communication, bringing the number of historical figures on campus to 22.